 All out of class essays must be 4-5 pages in length (depending on the assignment), typed (double spaced), in a readable font (no gigantic fonts, 12 point Times New Roman or Ariel works well), with black ink.
 Follow the MLA guidelines for papers as shown on pages 197-191 of The Confident Writer.

 LATE PAPERS WILL BE DOWNGRADED ONE FULL LETTER GRADE FOR EVERY DAY LATE.
 NO ASSIGNMENTS WILL BE ACCEPTED WHICH ARE MORE THAN THREE DAYS LATE.
 OUT-OF-CLASS ESSAYS MUST BE TURNED IN VIA TURNITIN.COM.

-For in-class essays, please bring a yellow book and a blue or black pen, and don't miss class on these days.
-In-class essays cannot be made up unless you get permission from me before class!
+For in-class essays, please bring a yellow book and a blue or black pen; a dictionary and thesaurus are strongly encouraged.